-Eye tracking young children with autismMarch 27th, 2012 in Autism spectrum disorders /
+Eye tracking young children with autismMarch 27, 2012 in Medicine & Health / Autism spectrum disorders

 Though the prevalence of autism spectrum disorder (ASD) has been steadily climbing from 6 in 1,000 children in 2002, to nearly 10 in 1,000 children in 2006, according to the Centers for Disease Control and Prevention little is known about the disorder.
 But, research with young kids can lead to important insights in how children with developmental abnormalities view the world.
 This month in the Journal of Visualized Experiments, researchers demonstrate how to use eye-tracking in very young children with autism.

 "Generally, individuals new to this method often struggle, as eye-tracking young children with autism involves unique challenges that are not present when tracking typically-developing older children or adult population," said paper-author Dr. Noah Sasson.

 Eye-tracking is one of the few quantifiable ways to study children with autism spectrum disorder.
 It requires that children look at pictures on a screen in this study, objects and faces and the eye-tracking technology can record where a child is looking, when.

 Dr. Sasson explains that though researchers have known for a long time about the social impairment that comes with autism, they are not sure if young children with autism are actually looking at faces differently, or ignoring faces all together.

 To help other scientists who are interested in answering this question, Dr. Sasson published his methodology in JoVE, the only peer reviewed, PubMed-indexed science journal to publish all of its content in both text and video format.